Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/alignment.md

 where people tolerate differences and "disagree but commit" is perfectly achievable given the right people, work environment and culture.

-Principles are also not set once and locked-in forever.
+Values & Principles are also not set once and locked-in forever.
 We hope that they don't change often, as changing them can be disruptive, but we should expect them to change.
 Different people provide different perspectives, and that's a good thing.
-Principles must be openly reconsidered when stark misalignment is identified.
+When stark misalignment is identified, we should openly reconsider our values & principles.